ryanwevans/cookbook_notes/README.md

 To run Cookbook Notes:
   1. Clone this repository
-  2. Run 'rake db:migrate' in your terminal
+  2. Run `rake db:migrate` in your terminal
-  3. Run 'shotgun' in your terminal
+  3. Run `shotgun` in your terminal
-  4. Copy the server web address run by shotgun
+  4. Copy/paste the server address run by shotgun into your web browser
-  5. Paste the address into your web browser, and hit <enter>.
-  6. You are now running the Cookbook Notes app.
+  5. You are now running the Cookbook Notes app!

 ## Contributing